ckim309/Netflix-Key-Performance-Index/README.md

   - EMEA:
      - constant increase in total revenue and total subscribers
   - Latin America:
+     - drop in revenue from Q2 2018 to Q3 2018
      - constant increase in number of subscribers
-     - drop in revenue from Q2 2018 to Q3 2018
   - Asia-Pacific:
      - constant increase in total revenue and total subscribers
+     - generates the more revenue per subscriber than Latin America despite Latin America having more Subscribers than Asia-Pacific